WANT TO EARN EXTRA MONEY?

 It could be considered Disneyland in its own rights.
 It’s got amazing rides like Hollywood Rip Ride Rockit roller coaster, the Incredible Hulk roller coaster, the chilling Revenge of the Mummy ride, Harry Potter, the Escape From Gringotts and Transformers: The Ride 3D.

-You can also meet characters of your favorite cartoons and movies like Scooby Doo, Spider-Man, Dora the Explorer and the loveable SpongeBob SquarePants and take selfies with them.
+You can also meet characters of your favorite cartoons and movies like Scooby Doo, Spider-Man, Dora the Explorer and the loving SpongeBob SquarePants and take selfies with them.

 With these fantastic treats and more, it’s no wonder that a trip to this thrilling resort is quite costly and finding the place deserted is close to impossible.